 Scanning and Site Monitoring

-If you already have a server and website, whether it’s live or you’re still building it, you can scan your active theme to make sure it’s virus-free.
+If you already have a server and website, whether it’s life or you’re still building it, you can scan your active theme to make sure it’s virus-free.
 Any unused themes or plugins should be deleted from your directory because they’re one of the top ways WP websites are hacked.
 You’ll have to disable it first from your theme directory, then send it to the trash bin.
 Do the same with any used or unsupported plugins.

 One of the first steps to keeping your theme free from malicious code and viruses is to make sure it’s updated.
 I check mine daily because there seems to be a notice that I need to update my themes and plugins several times a week.
 I also get site monitoring free with my hosting plan.